Skip to main navigation Skip to search Skip to main content

 Abstract

-Pre-exposure prophylaxis (PrEP) is a highly effective biomedical intervention for preventing human immunodeficiency virus (HIV) acquisition.
-Despite its clinical efficacy, uptake remains suboptimal among key populations, particularly men who have sex with men (MSM).
-This study investigates psychosocial and structural predictors of PrEP acceptability and self-efficacy, addressing the need for targeted interventions to improve PrEP uptake in the UK.
-A cross-sectional, online survey was conducted among UK-based MSM not currently using PrEP (N = 246).
+This study investigates psychosocial and structural predictors of pre-exposure prophylaxis (PrEP) acceptability and self-efficacy, addressing the need for targeted interventions to improve PrEP uptake in the United Kingdom (UK).
+A cross-sectional, online survey was conducted among UK-based men who have sex with men not currently using PrEP (N = 246).
 Participants completed validated measures assessing identity resilience, LGBTQ+ connectedness, outness, medical mistrust, perceptions of the NHS, and HIV knowledge.
-Structural equation modelling (SEM) was used to examine relationships between these psychosocial factors and PrEP acceptability and self-efficacy, while controlling for age, previous sexually transmitted infection (STI) diagnosis, and condomless sex.
-The SEM demonstrated excellent model fit (χ² (7, 246) = 4.974, p = .663, CFI = 1.000, TLI = 1.047, SRMR = 0.013).
+Structural equation modelling (SEM) was used to examine the relationships between these psychosocial factors and PrEP acceptability and self-efficacy, while controlling for age, previous sexually transmitted infection diagnosis, and condomless sex.
+The SEM demonstrated excellent model fit.
 PrEP acceptability was positively associated with LGBTQ+ connectedness and negatively associated with medical mistrust.
 Conversely, PrEP self-efficacy was positively associated with identity resilience, outness, NHS perceptions, and HIV knowledge.
-Findings show that the predictors of PrEP acceptability and self-efficacy are different which should help inform interventions for promoting PrEP use in at-risk groups.
+Findings show that the predictors of PrEP acceptability and self-efficacy are different, which should help inform interventions for promoting PrEP use.
 Enhancing LGBTQ+ connectedness and reducing medical mistrust may increase PrEP acceptability, while fostering identity resilience, outness, and positive perceptions of the NHS could strengthen PrEP self-efficacy.
 This study identifies distinct yet complementary predictors of PrEP acceptability and self-efficacy, emphasising the necessity for tailored interventions.

 Original languageEnglish